ryanfortner/Duinotize/README.md

 - `difficulty` variable with a mining difficulty of either "LOW", "MEDIUM", or "EXTREME" (LOW is the default, as MEDIUM or EXTREME causes frequent socket disconnects and may get your account banned!)
 - `threads` variable, to choose how many threads the miner uses.
 Anything over 1 could cause lag on some devices, and even prevent the website from loading on them
 - `hasher` variable, to choose which hasher to use.
-You can choose `DUCO-S1` or `WASM`. `WASM` has a exteemely low hashrate on some devices, but a very high hashrate on others. `DUCO-S1` is the default.
+You can choose `DUCO-S1` or `hashwasm`. `hashwasm` has a extremely low hashrate on some devices, but a very high hashrate on others. `DUCO-S1` is the default hasher.

 For example, a custom config might look like this:
 ```